abandon all hope ye robots who enter

 GET INVOLVED IN THE INFERNOLAB

-By sponsoring the Infernolab (in the form of funds, products, or services), you can be a part of this new sport.
+By sponsoring the Infernolab (in the form of funds, products, or services), you can be a part of thesport.
 Have a robot to root for in major robotic combat competitions!
 In return for your help, I will promote you or your company in the manner in which you prefer.
-Please [mail removed] if you are interested in sponsoring a project.
+Please visit the Contact page if you are interested in sponsoring a project.

 With larger and larger Infernolab projects in the works, bigger sponsorship deals are not only instrumental for me to complete robots but there are also greater opportunities for companies to get bigger and better exposure.